Before you begin

 will give you the IP address of the Load Balancer.
 How can you get the source IP of the request in this case?

-This tutorial describe how to deploy a LoadBalancer
+This tutorial describes how to deploy a LoadBalancer

 service on OVHcloud Managed Kubernetes and preserve the source IP.